Bookbinding is not for the timid of hand or heart.

 Lucky for us, there is at least a handful of patron saints of bookbinders, and countless more working their magic in an unofficial capacity.

 Take, for example, Celestine V, who, before being elected Pope in 1294, lived a hermetic life praying, working and reading the Bible, and after thoroughly mucking up things at the Vatican, happily returned to the hermit’s life in a small palace room until his quiet death.

-Or St. Christopher, one of Jesus’ twelve Apostles, martyr, patron saint of epilepsy, gardeners, mariners, pestilence, thunder-storms, travelers and yes, bookbinding.
+Or St. Christopher, martyr, patron saint of epilepsy, gardeners, mariners, pestilence, thunder-storms, travelers and yes, bookbinding.
 Baptized by a hermit, Christopher was born Offerus, son of a heathen king who first bound his loyalty to Satan before deeming him too cowardly.
 Ultimately beheaded for helping magick a palm tree into being.

 There’s John of God, John the Apostle, Luke the Evangelist, Sebastian, Bartholomew.

 “My father used to tell me that before we are born, St. Bartholomew, patron saint of bookbinders, presents our soul with a choice of two books,” Dora Damage writes.
 “One is bound in the softest golden calf and majestically gold-tooled; the other is bound in plain, undyed goatskin straight from the tan-pits.”
 The “nascent soul” who chooses the opulent volume, she continues, “will open it to find that the pages of the book are already inscribed with a story of an inescapable fate.”
 The latter’s pages “start off blank, and await inscription by the leading of a life of free will according to personal inspiration and divine grace.” – The Journal of Dora Damage: A Novel by Belinda Starling